Node.js

 Then, install the TigerBeetle client:

-npm install tigerbeetle-node
+npm install --save-exact tigerbeetle-node

 Now, create main.js